ocaml-ppx/ppx/doc/what-is-ppx.rst

 - ``-ppx`` takes as argument a command that is given a serialised representation of the AST and produces another serialised AST

-Ppxlib generally uses the first one as it yields faster compilation times, however it supports both methods of operation.
+Ppx generally uses the first one as it yields faster compilation times, however it supports both methods of operation.

-Is ppxlib necessary?
+Is ppx necessary?
 --------------------

 Yes.
 While authors of ppx rewriters may in theory use the compiler